danvet/danvet.github.io/_posts/2017-07-10-github-why-cant-host-the-kernel.md

 A while back at the awesome [maintainerati](https://maintainerati.org/) I chatted with a few great fellow maintainers about how to scale really big open source projects, and how github forces projects into a certain way of scaling.
-The Linux Kernel has an entirely different model, which maintainers hosting their projects on github don't understand, and I think it's worth explaining why and how it works, and how it's different.
+The linux kernel has an entirely different model, which maintainers hosting their projects on github don't understand, and I think it's worth explaining why and how it works, and how it's different.